stefanuddenberg/starter-academic/content/authors/admin/_index.md

     url: "https://research.chicagobooth.edu/cdr/post-doctoral/stefan-uddenberg"

 # Short bio (displayed in user profile at end of posts)
-bio: Principal Researcher at Chicago Booth.
-My research interests include mental defaults, face perception, and intuitive physics.
+bio: Principal Researcher at Chicago Booth and incoming Assistant Professor of Psychology at UIUC.

 interests:
   - Visual Cognition